bpomie/babypyopm/README.md

 # babypyopm

-File structure
+### Important information about the infant helmet / sensor layout

-> Test quote
+The sensor locations for the infant helmet are not integrated in the .fif file.

-# Important information about the infant helmet
+# Scripts

 `000_file_prep_infants.py`
 This script